Connacht Irish: Phonology

-The phonemic inventory of Connacht Irish (based on the accent of Tourmakeady in Mayo) is as shown in the following chart (see International Phonetic Alphabet for an explanation of the symbols).
+The phonemic inventory of Connacht Irish (based on the Tourmakeady accent) is as shown in the following chart (see International Phonetic Alphabet for an explanation of the symbols).
 Symbols appearing in the upper half of each row are velarized (traditionally called "broad" consonants) while those in the bottom half are palatalized ("slender").
 The consonant /h/ is neither broad nor slender.

 The vowels of Connacht Irish are as shown on the following chart.
 These positions are only approximate, as vowels are strongly influenced by the palatalization and velarization of surrounding consonants.

 In addition, Connacht has the diphthongs /iə, uə, əi, əu/.

 Some characteristics of Connacht that distinguish it from the other dialects are: